mpartipilo/tikatours_src/data/extracted/content/regions/regions/imereti/index.zh.md

-This central western region of Georgia borders the Likhi Mountain Range to the east, Tskhenistskali River to the west, the mountainous region of Racha\-Lechkheumi to the north and Meskheti or Persati Mountains to the south.
+This central western region of Georgia borders the Likhi Mountain Range to the east, Tskhenistskali River to the west, the mountainous region of Racha-Lechkheumi to the north and Meskheti or Persati Mountains to the south.
 The forests and meadows in this region teem with wildlife.

-The Imereti lowland is part of the Kolkheti Valley and enjoys a sub\-tropical sea climate.
+The Imereti lowland is part of the Kolkheti Valley and enjoys a sub-tropical sea climate.
 Winter here is mild, while the summer is hot.
-The average annual temperature is 11\-15 degrees Celsius.
+The average annual temperature is 11-15 degrees Celsius.
 Upper Imereti has colder winters with more rain.

 </div>

-<div class="col-xs-12 col-sm-6 col-md-6"><!-- 1608 -->
+<div class="col-12 col-sm-6 col-md-6"><!-- 1608 -->

 ### What to see and do